yuan115/Statistics-with-R/README.md

 # Statistics-with-R
-Statistics with R Specialization on Coursera by Duke University
+#### Statistics with R Specialization on Coursera by Duke University

+Containing the assignments